RedHatInsights/approval-api-client-ruby/docs/ActionApi.md

   config.password = 'YOUR PASSWORD'
 end

-api_instance = ApprovalAPIClient::ActionApi.new
+api_instance = ApprovalApiClient::ActionApi.new
 stage_id = 56 # Integer | Id of stage
-action_in = ApprovalAPIClient::ActionIn.new # ActionIn | Action object that will be added
+action_in = ApprovalApiClient::ActionIn.new # ActionIn | Action object that will be added

 begin
   #Add an action to a given stage
   result = api_instance.create_action(stage_id, action_in)
   p result
-rescue ApprovalAPIClient::ApiError => e
+rescue ApprovalApiClient::ApiError => e
   puts "Exception when calling ActionApi->create_action: #{e}" end
 ```